ryan-mcclue/ryan-mcclue/src/interview.md

 * Describe a successful project
 -

+*
+Simply being able to say "I don't know, but I do know that in the spec/experience it says xyz, so maybe it would do abc, but I would have to look for jkl to be sure." is huge. learn how to communicate ideas and how to say "I don't know how to do it" in team environment

 * Describe a not so successful project
 There is more than just technical things for an engineer like understanding and communicating requirements